David Goodall (director)

-David Goodall is a Scottish director, producer, composer, fight director and actor.
+David Goodall (19 November 1964 – 27 September 2023) was a Scottish director, producer, composer, fight director and actor.

-Life
+Life and career

-Goodhall was born in Edinburgh, Scotland in 1964.
+Goodall was born in Edinburgh, Scotland on 19 November 1964.

-His music can be heard on "Nick Nairn's Wild Harvest", "Zig Zag" and "Saorsa" (BBC) as well as Artery and Eikon (ITV).
+His music can be heard on Nick Nairn's Wild Harvest, "Zig Zag" and "Saorsa" (BBC) as well as Artery and Eikon (ITV).
 Film credits include Fallen Angels, To Have And To Hold and In The Dark.
-His recent film scores include Crush and Changed Days.
+His recent film scores include Crush. and Changed Days.